-Employee Benefit Adviser’s Open Enrollment Readiness Benchmark index stood at 35 out of a possible 100 for February.
+Employee Benefit Adviser’s Open Enrollment Readiness Benchmark index stood at 31 out of a possible 100 for Q2.
 Employers scored themselves for their progress on different OE activities relating to the benefit plan design, preparation, management, and plan design analysis and follow-up.

 Benefits experts say that, in reality, most employers don’t have a formal strategic plan for their benefits activities, and many do not survey employees to collect the info needed to shape that strategic plan.
 Designing a benefit plan is the first step in what most advisers say should be a 12-month process to prepare for open enrollment.